Intestinal biopsies from dogs and cats for organoid development

 Endoscopy is done under anesthesia and is not associated with any obvious discomfort to the patient, even when multiple samples are taken.

-• Dogs with suspected GI disease: Your dog will be anesthetized as part of a planned GI workup with Small Animal Internal Medicine at the WSU VTH and will undergo an endoscopic procedure to diagnose the cause of your dog’s symptoms.
+- Dogs and cats WITH suspected GI disease: Your dog or cat will be anesthetized as part of a planned GI workup with Small Animal Internal Medicine at the WSU VTH and will undergo an endoscopic procedure to diagnose the cause of their symptoms.
 During that procedure, your veterinary internist will collect several small intestinal samples for this study.
-While your dog is under anesthesia, we will also collect a small amount of blood to be analyzed for this study.
+While your pet is under anesthesia, we will also collect a small amount of blood to be analyzed for this study.

-• Dogs without GI disease: Your dog will be anesthetized as part of the elective procedure scheduled with your veterinarian at the WSU VTH.
+- Dogs and cats WITHOUT GI disease: Your pet will be anesthetized as part of the elective procedure scheduled with your veterinarian at the WSU VTH.
 The gastrointestinal endoscopy will then be performed to obtain several small intestinal samples.
-While your dog is under anesthesia, we will also collect a small amount of blood to be analyzed for this study.
+While your pet is under anesthesia, we will also collect a small amount of blood to be analyzed for this study.

 Owner responsibilities

-Owners are responsible for the costs associated with their dog’s planned procedure and any other tests or treatments associated with your dog’s appointment.
+Owners are responsible for the costs associated with their pet’s planned procedure and any other tests or treatments associated with your dog’s appointment.

 Contact information